natar-io/Papart-examples/papart-examples/DepthCamera/TouchPointCloud/README.md

 #Results
-Here we can see that the book is drawn in light grey, the roof og the house is white and the table is black.
+Here we can see that the book is drawn in light grey, the roof of the house is white and the table is black.

 ![Screenshot](https://github.com/potioc/Papart-examples/blob/master/papart-examples/DepthCamera/TouchPointCloud/touchpoint.png)